Prosecution Ministry: Principle of unity of operation

 This principle declares that the prosecution is unique to the entire country, emphasized by the Organic Regulation of the Prosecution Ministry making it clear that Ministerio Fiscal can only be used by this body (EOMF § 2).
-The attorney general holds the superior office of the Public Prosecution and represents it throughout Spain, corresponding to this position the issuance of convenient orders and instructions and the direction and inspection of the Prosecution Ministry.
-The attorney general is empowered to delegate functions in other Prosecutors related to the subject matter of its competence, though the delegation may be revoked at any time and is automatically extinguished with the dismissal of the attorney general (EOMF § 22).
+The Prosecutor General holds the superior office of the Public Prosecution and represents it throughout Spain, corresponding to this position the issuance of convenient orders and instructions and the direction and inspection of the Prosecution Ministry.
+The Prosecutor General is empowered to delegate functions in other Prosecutors related to the subject matter of its competence, though the delegation may be revoked at any time and is automatically extinguished with the dismissal of the Prosecutor General (EOMF § 22).

 To preserve the principle of unity in the performance of the Public Prosecution Office, the periodic celebration of all its components has been established by law.
 The agreements reached resemble a report, but if the chief prosecutor disagrees, their stance takes priority.
 Within the Prosecution Ministry, the action criterion is imposed by the higher bodies to the lower ones.
 (EOMF § 24).